Gearing up for Pancake Tuesday? Here's where you'll want to book your breakfast next week

 Two Boys Brew, 375 North Circular Road, Dublin 7

 I praise this uber-stylish neighbourhood café a lot for nailing the modern brunch classics and within their brilliant repertoire is always an excellent version of ricotta hotcakes.
-At the moment, they are doing a blackberry & pear version with honey roasted pears, spiced apple puree, blackberry compote, gingerbread crumb and vanilla mousse.
+At the moment they are doing a blackberry & pear version with cinnamon and maple roasted apples, vanilla mousse and biscuit nut crunch.
 How could you resist?

 Voici, 1A Rathgar Rd, Dublin 6